 Bruxism, or grinding and clenching of the teeth, is a common condition that often goes undiagnosed.

-The condition is characterised by the following signs and symptoms:
+TMD is characterised by the following signs and symptoms:

 - abnormal tooth/enamel wear

 - fractured teeth or dental restorations such as fillings and crowns

 - jaw muscle discomfort, facial pain and/or earache

 - poor quality sleep.

 What are the causes of TMD?

 TMJ refers to the temporomandibular joint, which is a hinge that connects your jaw to your skull bones in front of each ear.
 It lets you move your jaw up and down and from side to side, so you can talk, chew and yawn.
 It is one of the most complicated joints in the whole human body.